Mike Pence Believes Access To Legal & Safe Abortion Will End

 The vice president, known for his anti-choice and anti-LGBTQ+ record, also said that under President Trump's first year in office he has seen more progress to dismantle access to reproductive healthcare than he has in his entire life.

 However, ending access to legal abortion is the Trump administration's ultimate goal, as Pence implied.
-Organisations like NARAL Pro-Choice America National pushed back against the vice president's remarks.
+Organizations like NARAL Pro-Choice America National pushed back against the vice president's remarks.

 Advertisement